In race for monkeypox vaccines, experts see repeat of COVID

 “If we’re not safe, the rest of the world is not safe,” said Africa CDC’s acting director, Ahmed Ogwell.

-Although it has been endemic in parts of Africa for decades, monkeypox mostly jumps into people from infected wild animals and has not typically spread very far beyond the continent.
+Although monkeypox has been endemic in parts of Africa for decades, it mostly jumps into people from infected wild animals and has not typically spread very far beyond the continent.

 WHO is developing a vaccine-sharing mechanism for affected countries, but has released few details about how it might work.
 The U.N. health agency has made no guarantees about prioritizing poor countries in Africa, saying only that vaccines would be dispensed based on epidemiological need.

 Some experts worry the mechanism could duplicate the problems seen with COVAX, created by WHO and partners in 2020 to try to ensure poorer countries would get COVID-19 shots.
-That missed repeated targets to share vaccines with poorer nations and at times relied on donations.
+That missed repeated targets to share vaccines with poorer nations.

-At the moment, there is only one producer of the most advanced monkeypox vaccine: the Danish company Bavarian Nordic.
+At the moment, there’s only one producer of the most advanced monkeypox vaccine: the Danish company Bavarian Nordic.
 Its production capacity this year is about 30 million doses, with about 16 million vaccines available now.

 The company declined to specify which countries it was allocating doses for.